Chinmay-Deo-2004/Digital-System-Design-Warehouse-Automation-Bot-Controller/README.md

 ### 3) Mnemonic Documented State Diagram (MDS)
 ![image](https://github.com/user-attachments/assets/d48becaf-909c-45fa-88aa-774dd749d2bf)

-Now, using the MDS and a K-map to assign codes to every state, keeping in mind the adjacency requirements and asynchronity of input variables, we can then finally implement the hardware using more K-maps fro the expressions of the outputs of the D-Flip Flops used as the memory of the FSM.
+Now, using the MDS and a K-map to assign codes to every state, keeping in mind the adjacency requirements and asynchronity of input variables, we can then finally implement the hardware using more K-maps for the expressions of the outputs of the D-Flip Flops used as the memory of the FSM.

+### 4) Hardware Design (method-1: Verilog)

 With some tinkering around and experimentation, found the right level of abstraction to encompass the whole design using cleverly enclosed Verilog modules, it makes it much cleaner and easier to read and understand.